Skip to main content

 Symptoms and diagnosis of Alzheimer’s disease

-Memory loss is often the first symptom of Alzheimer's disease, which helps to guide the diagnosis.
-This is followed by problems with executive functions and temporo-spatial orientation, followed gradually by problems with language (aphasia), writing (dysorthographia), movement (apraxia), behaviour and mood (anxiety, depression, irritability).
-The fact that the patient is unaware of his or her deficits (anosognosia), but that it is relatives who report the disorders, is in itself a diagnostic criterion.
+Memory loss is often the first symptom of Alzheimer’s disease, and this helps to guide diagnosis.
+This is followed by executive function disorders and temporo-spatial orientation problems, followed gradually by problems with language (aphasia), writing (dysorthography), movement (apraxia), behaviour and mood (anxiety, depression, irritability).
+The fact that the patient is unaware of these health problems (anosognosia) and that it is their relatives who report problems is, in itself, a diagnostic criterion.

-Diagnosis is clinical, and now involves the use of high-performance diagnostic tests such as a full neuropsychological assessment of cognitive functions, imaging tests such as MRI and glucose PET scans, which highlight the areas of the brain that are suffering, and finally lumbar puncture, which is capable of showing the biological signs of the disease, i.e. the presence of abnormal deposits of amyloid and tau protein.
+Diagnosis is clinical, and now involves high-performance diagnostic tests such as a full neuropsychological assessment of cognitive functions, imaging tests such as MRI and glucose PET scans that highlight the areas of the brain that are affected, and finally lumbar puncture, which is capable of showing the biological markers of the disease.
+In other words, the presence of abnormal deposits of amyloid protein and tau protein.

 Treatments